Overcoming analysis paralysis: the research-backed guide to deciding faster

 Why the research on regret supports acting, not waiting

-Part of what keeps you frozen in analysis paralysis is fear of regret – you imagine choosing wrong and living with the consequence.
+People reliably regret inaction more than imperfect action over the long run, which means the safest-feeling move (waiting) often carries the higher hidden cost.
+Part of what keeps you frozen in analysis paralysis is fear of regret.
+You imagine choosing wrong and living with the consequence.
 But the regret research tells a different story.

-Analysis paralysis has a hidden cost most people don’t account for: you’re avoiding short-term regret (choosing wrong) at the expense of long-term regret (never choosing).
+Analysis paralysis has a hidden cost most people don’t account for: you are avoiding short-term regret (choosing wrong) at the expense of long-term regret (never choosing).
 Imperfect action almost always beats indefinite analysis.
-You’ll regret the decisions you didn’t make far more than the imperfect ones you did.
+You will regret the decisions you didn’t make far more than the imperfect ones you did.

 Ramon’s take